-Our mission is to provide our community with the best quality organic ancient grains, stone ground flour, oats, corn, heirloom beans and pantry items.
-This is Farm Feast.
-Empowering us to eat and live better!
+Our mission is to reclaim our heritage grains through community-supported agriculture.
+We provide the best quality organic ancient grains, stone ground flour, oats, corn, heirloom beans, and pantry items.
+We are Farm Feast- Empowering our community to eat and live better!

 Meet Our Founder - Ben Lester

 Hello!
 My name is Ben Lester and I invite you to come with me on a journey into real food ecstasies, community connections, and the delicious experience of healthy, sustainable food systems!
 Growing up I was fortunate to have a father who cultivated a deep reverence for foods that nourish, and delight.
 Ancient grains and small flour mills were led from one experiment to another.

 I didn’t know it at the time but this foundation would eventually lead me to take these values and interests and craft connections around me that reflected them with those who had the same interests!
 A beautiful cycle of curiosity, exploration, discovery, and sharing began and continues to grow!

 Graduating from UConn with a degree in Fine Arts, Carey focused much of her work on sustainability and social issues.
 She has always had an interest in the positive environmental and social change CSAs and local businesses encourage.
 She feels it is important to keep our communities strong and successful and what better way than through our love of good food!

 Originally from Connecticut, she enjoys learning about (and tasting!) the unique and handcrafted products the Pioneer Valley has to offer.
 She finds it very rewarding working in an environment where our members and farmers are enthusiastic and excited about what we do.
 She is inspired by Farm Feast’s mission and hopes to continue assisting in the growth of small local businesses.